jdlehman/sourcemap-transformer/README.md

 ## Configuration

-Mileage may vary with the default configuration options as they assume [phantomjs](http://phantomjs.org/) stack trace output (from errors or failures in tests).
-For example, the default configuration could handle the following:
+Mileage may vary with the default configuration options as they assume [Mocha](https://mochajs.org/) using [PhantomJS](http://phantomjs.org/) stack trace output (from errors or failures in tests).
+This project initially came out of the need to support source maps in an older version of PhantomJS that did not support source maps out of the box.
+See the configuration options further down for handling stack traces in a different format.
+That said, the default configuration could handle the following:

 ```sh
 # example input